trayio/falafel/README.md

 ### Response (`message_response`)

-This file handles the formatting of the response to the connector for a request/response trigger.
+This file handles the formatting of the response to the connector for an *acknowledge* trigger.
 The output from this message will be sent in the response back to the third party service.

 The formatting is a simple & functional one: